slavisakrstic/migrate-dynamodb/README.md

-# dynamo-database-migrator
+# migrate-dynamodb
-AWS DynamoDB migrator
+A migration tool for AWS DynamoDB in Node based on dynamoose modeling tool.